Regression-aware Continual Learning for Android Malware Detection: Related Work

 \section{Related Work}

 \myparagraph{Continual Learning for Malware Detection.} Using CL in malware detection has been first discussed in~\cite{rahman2022limitations}, which provides an extensive analysis of CL methods for malware classification.
-By considering different CL scenarios (\ie DIL, CIL, and TIL), they find replay-based methods particularly useful for malware detection, while regularization-based methods are shown to be less effective.
-Subsequently, multiple approaches integrating CL in malware detection have been proposed.
-MADAR proposes a novel CL method that employs diversity-aware replay strategies to mitigate catastrophic forgetting~\cite{rahman2025madarefficientcontinuallearning}.
-SSCL-TransMD trains a transformer-based architecture with a replay memory buffer and leveraging pseudo-labeling~\cite{kou2023sscl}.
+By considering different CL scenarios (DIL, CIL, and TIL), they find replay-based methods useful for malware detection, while regularization-based methods are shown to be less effective.
+MADAR proposes a novel CL method that employs diversity-aware replay to mitigate catastrophic forgetting~\cite{rahman2025madarefficientcontinuallearning}.
+SSCL-TransMD trains a transformer-based architecture with a replay memory buffer and uses pseudo-labeling~\cite{kou2023sscl}.
 MalFSCIL~\cite{chai2024malfscil} proposes a few-shot CIL approach using decoupled training and a variational autoencoder.
-Further approaches tackle malware detection from a continual semi-supervised one-class learning perspective~\cite{chin2024continual}, leverage multi-modal features~\cite{sun2024temporal}, or propose a generative replay-based approach to create high-quality synthetic malware samples~\cite{park2025malcl}.
-Although these studies improved CL performance in malware classification tasks, they mainly focus on catastrophic forgetting and overlook the security regression issue.
+Further approaches tackle malware detection as continual semi-supervised one-class learning~\cite{chin2024continual}, use multi-modal features~\cite{sun2025temporal}, or propose a generative replay-based approach to create high-quality synthetic malware samples~\cite{park2025malcl}.
+However, these studies mainly focus on catastrophic forgetting and overlook the security regression issue.

-\myparagraph{Reducing Regression.} Prior work addressing regression (negative flips) does not consider its extension to the CL pipeline.
-In particular, each model update is obtained by either (i) using a different model architecture, or (ii) including additional samples in the entire training set (thus neglecting scalability).
-Pioneering work in~\cite{yan2021positive} first proposed Positive-Congruent Training (PCT) to reduce negative flips, later extended by distilling an ensemble instead of a single model~\cite{zhao2024elodi}.
-However, analyzing negative flips or integrating PCT-based objectives into the CL pipeline has not been previously explored.

-In contrast with these lines of work, our contribution extends CL in malware detection by formally introducing, quantifying, and mitigating security regression on model updates.
+\myparagraph{Reducing Regression.} Pioneering work in the image classification domain first addressed regression and proposed Positive-Congruent Training (PCT) as a mitigation strategy~\cite{yan2021positive}.
+This approach has been extended by distilling an ensemble rather than a single model~\cite{zhao2024elodi}, while another work adapts PCT for adversarial robustness~\cite{angioni2024robustnesscongruent}.
+Regression has been empirically observed, without the focus on ML, in real-world antivirus systems~\cite{Botacin2020we}, where previously detected malware may become undetected over time.
+However, analyzing negative flips or integrating regression-aware objectives into the CL pipeline has not been previously explored.
+In contrast, our contribution extends CL for malware detection by formally introducing, quantifying, and mitigating security regressions in model updates.
+Moreover, our methodology remains applicable to other regression-aware formulations such as~\cite{zhao2024elodi, angioni2024robustnesscongruent}.